adamjohndbenitez/L0gN3/0-manage/0.1-product/ProductVision.md

 Password Keeper / Password Manager: This is the specific word for a tool designed to store usernames, passwords, and other sensitive login credentials securely.
 Given the comprehensive list of functions, the most encompassing terms are personal organizer or personal information management system.

-- LifeManLog: Life + Management + Logging. "lifeManlog app" appears to be a likely misspelling or combination of names for several existing apps related to life management or lifelogging.
+- LifeLogMan: Life + Management + Logging. "lifeManlog app" appears to be a likely misspelling or combination of names for several existing apps related to life management or lifelogging.
 There is no single, well-known app with that exact name in the search results.
 Here are some apps that match similar names or functions:
 Apps with Similar Names
 Lifemaan An app for the Indian healthcare ecosystem, offering doctor appointments, digital health records, and video consultations.
 It is available on Google Play.